herzogmatthias/agentic-dashboard/tasks/tasks-dashboard-orchestrator-agent.md

   - [x] 1.5 Create `agentic-dashboard/src/agents/orchestrator/agent.py` with a stub orchestrator agent that can be instantiated but does not yet call sub-agents.
   - [x] 1.6 Update `agentic-dashboard/src/agent.py` so `root_agent` points to the new orchestrator agent (while keeping the old data analysis entry available if useful for debugging).

-- [ ] 2.0 Implement orchestrator prompts, message routing, and per-agent conversation histories
+- [x] 2.0 Implement orchestrator prompts, message routing, and per-agent conversation histories

-  - [ ] 2.1 Define or update system prompts for the orchestrator in `src/prompts/system_prompts.py` to clearly describe its role as coordinator and mediator.
+  - [x] 2.1 Define or update system prompts for the orchestrator in `src/prompts/system_prompts.py` to clearly describe its role as coordinator and mediator.
-  - [ ] 2.2 Implement the orchestrator’s initial interaction logic to collect goal description, audience, primary use case, and constraints from the user.
+  - [x] 2.2 Implement the orchestrator's initial interaction logic to collect goal description, audience, primary use case, and constraints from the user.
-  - [ ] 2.3 Implement logic to confirm that the user has uploaded valid data (e.g., dataset path), and block progression until this requirement is met.
+  - [x] 2.3 Implement logic to confirm that the user has uploaded valid data (e.g., dataset path), and block progression until this requirement is met.
-  - [ ] 2.4 Implement message routing so that:
+  - [x] 2.4 Implement message routing so that:
     - User-facing questions and summaries are surfaced only to the user.
     - Agent-facing instructions (for Data Analysis Agent and Planner) are constructed by the orchestrator and sent only to the relevant sub-agent.
-  - [ ] 2.5 Ensure each agent (orchestrator, Data Analysis Agent, Planner) retains its own conversation history, using ADK’s session/branching mechanisms to avoid mixing transcripts.
+  - [x] 2.5 Ensure each agent (orchestrator, Data Analysis Agent, Planner) retains its own conversation history, using ADK's session/branching mechanisms to avoid mixing transcripts.
-  - [ ] 2.6 When delegating to sub-agents, implement the orchestrator as the effective “user” of those agents, sending concise, context-rich prompts instead of the full orchestrator history.
+  - [x] 2.6 When delegating to sub-agents, implement the orchestrator as the effective "user" of those agents, sending concise, context-rich prompts instead of the full orchestrator history.

 - [ ] 3.0 Implement artifact management, metrics summary tooling, and sandbox-to-local path mapping

   - [ ] 3.1 Review current artifact copying logic in `src/agents/data_analysis/agent.py` and `src/core/daytona_client.py` to understand how files move from sandbox to local.
   - [ ] 3.2 Implement a path-mapping utility (in `src/tools/filesystem.py` or similar) that maps sandbox-relative paths in `additional_artifacts_path` to local run-directory paths.
   - [ ] 3.3 Define and document conventions for “important” artifacts: